plan-net/core4/docs/source/api.rst

     <Response [200]>

-If the creation time of the token is older than 1h, then a refresh token is created and sent with the HTTP header (field ``token``).
+If the creation time of the token is older than 1 hour, then a refresh token is created and sent with the HTTP header (field ``token``).
 This refresh time can be configured with setting ``api.token.refresh``.